blether

 • You want a tool designed around the rhythms of sole-practice therapy, not multi-discipline clinics.

-• You prefer straightforward pricing with a free tier to start.
+• You prefer straightforward bundled pricing with a free tier to start, over a base plan with separately metered add-ons (SMS, payment processing) on top.

 Stick with Splose if…